 Students who are found to be in possession of an open container or consuming alcohol while on campus will be subject to disciplinary action for violating the Student Code of Conduct.
-If students are not cooperative the Brooklyn Park/Eden Prairie Police Departments may be called to assist, and the student may be subject to citation or arrest.
+If students are not cooperative, the Brooklyn Park/Eden Prairie Police Departments may be called to assist, and the student may be subject to citation or arrest.
 Employees who are found to be in possession of an open container or consuming alcohol while on campus will be subject to disciplinary action.
-Non-students/ non-employees who are found to be in possession of an open container or consuming alcohol while on campus may be asked to leave campus, may be prohibited from returning for one year, if uncooperative the Brooklyn Park/Eden Prairie Police Departments may be called to assist, and the individual may be subject to citation or arrest.
+Non-students/nonemployees who are found to be in possession of an open container or consuming alcohol while on campus will be subject to disciplinary action.
+Non-students/nonemployees who are found to be in possession of an open container or consuming alcohol while on campus may be asked to leave campus, may be prohibited from returning for one year, if uncooperative the Brooklyn Park/Eden Prairie Police Departments may be called to assist, and the individual may be subject to citation or arrest.